goliatone/go-cms/README.md

 ```

 Use `di.WithShortcodeCacheProvider` to register named cache implementations (Redis, in-memory) for shortcodes and `di.WithShortcodeMetrics` to feed render telemetry into your monitoring stack.

+## Commands & Adapters

+- Core commands are plain structs with direct constructors (for example, `staticcmd.NewBuildSiteHandler`, `markdowncmd.NewSyncDirectoryHandler`) that satisfy `command.CLICommand`/`command.CronCommand` when exposed via CLI or cron.
+CLIs in this repo wire those constructors directly; there is no collector or registry inside the core module.
+- Cross-cutting concerns live on the structs: each command applies a default timeout (`commands.WithCommandTimeout` with `commands.DefaultCommandTimeout`) and expects a logger from DI.
+Override the timeout with options such as `staticcmd.BuildSiteWithTimeout` or pass a logger provider via `di.WithLoggerProvider` so command logs include `operation` and domain identifiers.
+- To layer telemetry or retries, derive a context with your own deadline, invoke `Execute`, and forward the returned error to your monitoring hooks.
+- Legacy registry/dispatcher/cron wiring lives in the optional adapter submodule.
+Install it with `go get github.com/goliatone/go-cms/commands`, then call `commands.RegisterContainerCommands(container, commands.RegistrationOptions{Dispatcher: ..., Cron: ...})` to rebuild the old flow when migrating hosts.

 ### Managing Storage Profiles at Runtime